Stable Khovanov homology and Volume: Background

-From the defining properties one also obtains what we will call the ``projector-absorbing" property shown in Figure \ref{f.projabsorb}.
+From the defining properties we obtain the ``projector-absorbing" property shown in Figure \ref{f.projabsorb}.

-We will similarly consider the Temperley-Lieb module of link diagrams in the 2-sphere $S^2$ considered up to isotopy, quotiented by the Kauffman bracket skein relations.
-Let $L$ be a skein element with empty boundary in $S^2$.
-Define its Kauffman bracket $\langle L \rangle$ to be the rational function multiplying the empty diagram after reducing $L$ to the empty diagram using the Kauffman bracket skein relations.
+We similarly consider the Kauffman bracket skein module of isotopy classes of link diagrams in the 2-sphere $S^2$ quotiented by the Kauffman bracket skein relations \eqref{e.kbsr}.
+Let $L$ be a skein element with empty boundary in $S^2$, i.e., a link diagram.
+The Kauffman bracket $\langle L \rangle$ is the rational function multiplying the empty diagram after reducing $L$ to the empty diagram using the Kauffman bracket skein relations.